argshub/clion/docs/integer.md

 <h4>#Integer</h4>
 <p>Integer is to represent numeric values.
+In 16bit processor, can represent 16bit numeric value and 32bit processor
+can represent 32bit numeric values.
+These 16bits or 32bits are processor word size.
+So the size of integer vary from processor and languages implementation.
+We are unable to represent any range of numeric values.
 Logically processor are unable to represent any range of numeric value.
 It's just represent specific range value.
-In 16bit processor, can represent 16bit numeric value and 32bit processor can represent 32bit numeric values.
-These 16bits or 32bits are processor word size.
-So the size of integer vary from processor and languages implementation.
 Compiler provide the size of any data type, usually in byte.
 </p></hr></hr>
 <code>
 	#include&lt;stdio.h&gt;